Home Frequently Asked Questions

 If you want to secure employment in Germany in the healthcare field (for example, as a doctor or nurse), you generally must possess good German language skills (for example, so you can communicate with your German patients).

-After you secure a qualifying job in Germany, however, you and your family (i.e., your spouse who is 18 years of age or older and your dependent children who are unmarried and under 18 years of age) can apply for a German Residence Permit or an EU Blue Card to live in Germany as temporary legal residents.
-In order for your family to join you living in Germany, you will also need adequate housing, health insurance and enough money to take care of them.
+Once you secure qualifying skilled employment in Germany, however, you and your family (i.e., your spouse/partner who is 18 years of age or older and your dependent children who are unmarried and under 18 years of age) can apply for a German Residence Permit or a German EU Blue Card (depending on eligibility) to live in Germany as temporary legal residents.
+In order for your family* to join you living in Germany, you will also need adequate housing, health insurance and enough money to take care of them.

-Please note that if your spouse or children are citizens of a country that is a member of the EU or EEA, they have “freedom of movement” and are allowed to live and work in Germany with their national identity card.
+*Please note that if your spouse or children are citizens of a country that is a member of the EU or EEA, they have “freedom of movement” and are allowed to live, study and work in Germany with their national identity card.

 Yes, experts estimate that foreign workers are needed to fill around 400,000 jobs in Germany every year.
 According to Hubertus Heil, the German Labor Minister, Germany will need an additional seven million skilled foreign workers by 2035.
 Germany is experiencing a major worker shortage, because many German workers from the Baby Boomer Generation are retiring, new jobs in Germany are being created, and not enough workers from EU countries are moving to Germany to seek employment.

-You and your family can apply for permanent settlement (permanent residency) after living in Germany as legal temporary residents for 4 years and satisfying other eligibility requirements.
+You and your family can apply for permanent settlement (permanent residency) after living in Germany as legal temporary residents (for example, with a German Resident Permit or EU Blue Card) four years (less time in some cases) and satisfying other eligibility requirements.

 Once you have received a valid offer of employment in Germany, and if your recognized qualifications allow you to do the job for which you have been hired, and if you satisfy all other criteria, you can apply for a German Residence Permit.
 The Residence Permit is generally issued for up to 4 years.
 Your spouse and dependent children can also apply for the German Residence Permit to live in Germany with you.
 An additional option for temporary residence in Germany is the EU Blue Card.
 After living in Germany as a temporary legal resident for 4 years with a Residence Permit (or EU Blue Card) and meeting other criteria, you can apply for permanent settlement (permanent residence) in Germany.